mayocube/craft-laravel-mix/README.md

 # Laravel Mix Cache Busting plugin for Craft CMS

-Integrates Laravel Mix Cache Busting plugin with the Craft CMS Twig template engine.
+Integrates Laravel Mix Cache Busting plugin with the Craft Twig template engine.

+## Requirements

+This plugin requires Craft CMS 3.0.0-RC5 or later.

 ## Installation

-To install Laravel Mix Cache Busting, follow these steps:
+To install the plugin, follow these instructions.

-1. Download & unzip the file and place the `laravelmix` directory into your `craft/plugins` directory
-2. Install plugin in the Craft Control Panel under Settings > Plugins
-3. The plugin folder should be named `laravelmix` for Craft to see it.

-To setup Laravel Mix:
-1. First of all, make sure you understand how Laravel Mix is build up and how to maintain it: [Official documentation](https://laravel.com/docs/5.4/mix)
-2. Copy `package.json` and `webpack.mix.js` from [laravel/laravel](https://github.com/laravel/laravel) to the root of your Craft CMS installation
+1. Open your terminal and go to your Craft project:
-3. Create predefined `resources/assets/js/app.js` and `resources/assets/sass/app.scss`
-4. Run `npm install` to gather the required node dependencies
-5. Specify the public path in `webpack.mix.js` to be `public`: `mix.setPublicPath('public')`
-6. See [Running Mix]https://laravel.com/docs/5.4/mix#running-mix to learn about how to get webpack to run

-Laravel Mix works on Craft 2.4.x and Craft 2.5.x.
+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require Wiejeben/craft-laravel-mix

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Laravel Mix Cache Busting Twig Extension.

 ## Introduction